 |Not beer: ||The L & S, as previously, was a most reasonable 50p for a half/pint.
 That's the good news.
 The cola, straight out of the fizz pump, was a pretty steamy £2.85, that's the bad news.
 Makes one wonder whether a relative of the Kray Twins is running the powdered cola plant!
 Nice hot choc machine, don't know what it was like but also £2.85.|

 |Food ||A decision to take up station in front of the tellie to watch the denouement of the footie resulted in our tables getting only the benefit of one medium bowl of chunky but luke warm chips.
 Upon discovering that a surfeit of grub had been chomped by the rest of the team, it felt like when your next door neighbours have won the lottery whilst you have found a mucky 50p.
 Marking by Mr.Chips|

 |Hashmosphere ||Decent service in the clean & modern "open barn" style interior with plenty of seating and fair parking available both on and adjacent to the venue.
 A good settling point given the large turnout though this is a pub probably more geared towards the sports & alcopop brigade.|

 Along Wycombe's somewhat shorter but similarly straight answer to Watling Street, the only feature of interest apart from the rocky road manufacturing facility is The Mayflower.
-A so called "family pub" it is neat, tidy and possesses a decent car park and laudable porcelain shops.
-Lacking in any character or real identity however, it remains a stop over for a quickie (beer that is!) rather than somewhere to set the pulses racing at the prospect of visiting.
+A so called "family pub" with an inviting kerbside presence and expensive looking toilets, it is lacking in character or real identity however.
+It remains a stop over for a quickie (beer that is!) rather than somewhere to set the pulses racing at the prospect of visiting.